 Office of Service-Learning and Community Engagement

-At the University of South Carolina, service-learning is a method of teaching and learning designed to connect meaningful community service with academic coursework and purposeful reflection.
-The experience promotes reciprocal benefits for all participants, a renewed sense of community connection, and critical thinking while upholding the principles embodied in the Carolina Creed.
+The Office of Service-Learning and Community Engagement (OSLCE) defines service-learning as a method of teaching and learning designed to connect meaningful community service with academic coursework and purposeful reflection.
+The experience promotes reciprocal benefits for all participants and a renewed sense of community connection while upholding the principles embodied in the Carolina Creed.